Rūrangi

 Rūrangi is a 2020 New Zealand LGBT-related independent drama film directed by Max Currie.
 The queer and trans-positive drama was written by Cole Meyers and Oliver Page.
 It stars Elz Carrad in his feature film debut, along with Arlo Green, Kirk Torrance, Awhina-Rose Ashby, Aroha Rawson, Renee Sheridan and Ramon Te Wake.

 The film had its world premiere at the New Zealand International Film Festival on 26 July 2020.
 It was screened at the Frameline Film Festival in San Francisco, where it won an Audience Award for Best Narrative Feature, and was released to New Zealand theatres on 4 February 2021.
 All of the trans characters in the film are portrayed by trans actors.
 The project was initially released as a five-part web series, which was edited into a feature film for international release.
+The film was later made into a TV series which won Best Short-Form Series at the 50th International Emmy Awards in 2022.

 Synopsis

 Caz Davis left his home in the small town of Rūrangi, abandoning everyone, and moved to Auckland to start his new life where he transitions.
 Years later, he returns to the town where he grew up for the first time as an out trans man.
 He now must face the people whom he abandoned and start to rebuild those relationships.
-His father is upset with him for missing his mother's funeral, and is also trying to process his transition from being his daughter to now being a trans man.
+His father is upset with him for missing his mother's funeral, and is also trying to process his transition from being his daughter to now being his trans son.
 Anahera, his best friend growing up, who is now trying to re-connect with her Māori heritage, is also confused and hurt by his sudden decision to leave without saying good-bye.
 When he finally faces his ex-boyfriend Jem, who had already made life plans for the two of them to be together, he must explain his reasons for leaving him behind.
 Meanwhile, Jem is questioning his uncertain feelings, because he is still attracted to Caz, but unsure if it's old feelings coming to the surface, or whether he is now attracted to Caz's masculinity.